rescript-lang/bucklescript.github.io/docs/build-overview.md

 <!-- TODO: clean up themes -->

+The build description file is called `bsconfig.json`.
+Every BuckleScript project needs one.

-To build a project, make sure you have the `bsconfig.json` generated above, then run:
+To build a project, run:

 ```sh
 bsb -make-world